-This motherboard also supports a Universal PCI Express slot with a maximum speed of 2 GB/s.
-The operating frequency of this slot changes, depending on the type of PCI Express card you install.
-Refer to the table below for details.
+This motherboard also supports two Universal PCI Express x16 slots with a maximum speed of x4 or x1 link.
+The operating frequency of these slots change depending on the type of PCI Express card you install.
+Refer to the figure below for the location of the slots.